Kimskible/info2180-lab2/README.md

-# info2180-lab2
+# INFO2180 LAB 2

-This is LAb 2 for Kimberly Stewart.
+This is Lab 2 for Kimberly Stewart.